49th Mission Support Group

 49th Logistics Readiness Squadron

-The 49th Logistics Readiness Squadron (LRS) provides comprehensive logistics support to include Distribution Management, Fuels Management, Materiel Management, and Contingency Operations functions sustaining the 49 WG and 26 associate units.
+The 49th Logistics Readiness Squadron (LRS) provides comprehensive logistics support to include Distribution Management, Fuels Management, Materiel Management, and Vehicle Management, sustaining the 49 WG and 26 tenant units.

 Deployment and Distribution Flight

-The Deployment and Distribution Flight consists of 103 military and civilian professionals.
-It is responsible for the centralized command and control, planning, and execution of all wing deployment operations and distribution of cargo, passengers, and personal property.
-Its Vehicle Operations section is the single source for safe and efficient organic ground transportation of personnel and cargo within and between installations in support of daily and contingency operations.
-The flight executes DoD traffic management policy and procedures to obtain transportation services in addition to operating the Small Air Terminal and Passenger Movement functions.
+The Deployment and Distribution Flight consists of 91 military and civilian professionals.
+It is responsible for the centralized command and control, planning, and execution of all wing deployment operations and the distribution of cargo, passengers, and personal property.
+The Vehicle Operations section is the single source for safe and efficient organic ground transportation of personnel and cargo within and between installations.
+The flight also executes DoD traffic management policy to obtain transportation services for household goods movements in addition to operating the Small Air Terminal and Passenger Movement functions in support of peacetime and contingency operations.

 Vehicle Maintenance Flight